Muhammad al-Mahdi: Reasons for occultation

 While the Abbasid threat might have initially forced al-Mahdi into occultation, his absence continues in Twelver belief until initial conditions are met for his reappearance to establish justice and peace on earth.
-One such condition, Sobhani writes, is humankind's readiness for the intellectual and spiritual message of the Hidden Imam.
+One such condition, according to Ja'far Sobhani, is humankind's readiness for the intellectual and spiritual message of the Hidden Imam.
 Without these conditions, he argues that al-Mahdi might be killed similar to his predecessors.
-Similarly, when asked about the reason for the occultation, al-Baqir is reported to have answered, "To prevent his being killed."
+Similarly, when asked about the reason for the occultation, Muhammad al-Baqir is reported to have answered, "To prevent his being killed."
 Shia traditions add two more reasons for the occultation, namely, test for the followers of the Imam and their faith, and avoiding the burden of commitment (bay'a) to unjust rulers of the time.
 It is also held that the true reason for the occultation will be only known when the Imam reappears as in the story of Musa and Khidr, where the motivation of Khidr for his actions was not immediately revealed to Musa.

 Longevity

-In response to Sunni criticism and even ridicule, Shia scholars have argued that the longevity of the Hidden Imam, born around 868 CE, is not unreasonable given the long lives of Khidr, Jesus, and al-Dajjal (another eschatological figure), as well as secular reports about long-lived men.
-Along these lines, Tabatabai emphasizes the miraculous qualities of al-Mahdi, adding that his long life, while unlikely, is not impossible.
+In response to Sunni criticism and even ridicule, Shia scholars have argued that the longevity of the Hidden Imam, born around 868 CE, is not unreasonable given the long lives of Khidr, Jesus, and the Dajjal (another eschatological figure), as well as secular reports about long-lived men.
+Along these lines, Muhammad Husayn Tabatabai emphasizes the miraculous qualities of al-Mahdi, adding that his long life, while unlikely, is not impossible.